 Technical Committees are responsible for identifying research topics, proposing research projects, selecting bidders, and monitoring research projects funded by ASHRAE.
 Information about their specific research program is discussed at each TC meeting and at the TC’s Research Subcommittee meeting.

-This TC has the following active research projects:
+This TC has worked on the following recent research projects:

 1666-RP: Experimental Evaluation of the Thermal and Ventilation Performance of Stratified Air Distribution Systems Coupled with Passive Chilled Beams